stivale/stivale/STIVALE.md

 2MiB, and at virtual address `0xffffffff80200000`.

-For relocatable kernels, the bootloader may change the load addresses of the sections by adding a slide, if the specified location of a segment is not available for use.
+For relocatable kernels, the bootloader may change the load addresses of the sections by adding a slide if the specified location of a segment is not available for use.
+This slide will never have a value not aligned to at least the same alignment as the ELF segment with the largest alignment.

-If KASLR is enabled, a random slide will be added unconditionally.
+If KASLR is enabled, a random slide, still maintaining the above alignment constraint, will be added unconditionally.

 If the kernel loads itself in the lower half, the bootloader will not perform the higher half relocation.